Trump Could Give Momentum to Mexico's Leftist Presidential Candidate

 Smartly, López Obrador stood by Peña Nieto and his refusal to be bullied by Trump, helping make a show of unity for the country regarding its sovereignty and keeping his presidential ambitions on track.

-Trump's feud with Peña Nieto - slightly smoothed by the presidents with an hourlong phone call - has laid the groundwork for López Obrador's visit.
+Trump's feud with Peña Nieto — slightly smoothed during an hour-long phone call between the two — has laid the groundwork for López Obrador's visit.

 "The nationalism has been unleashed, the anti-American sentiment is growing at a rapid pace, giving rise to a candidate who wants to completely buck the system," said Jason Marczak, director of the Latino America Economic Growth Initiative at the Atlantic Council.